Edited by: Keri Stooksbury

 JetBlue Getaways include domestic destinations such as Daytona Beach, Las Vegas, and Walt Disney World.
 International destinations in the Caribbean include the Bahamas, Curacao, St. Thomas, and many others.

 Hot Tip: If you’re booking a vacation with cash, be sure to use The JetBlue Card or The JetBlue Plus Card in order to earn more points while booking!
-You could even use an American Express card like The Amex EveryDay® Credit Card from American Express to earn points that are transferable.
+You could even use an American Express card like the American Express Gold Card to earn points that are transferable.

 JetBlue operates quite a multitude of flights to the Caribbean islands.
 Destinations include Antigua, Bermuda, Grand Cayman, Dominican Republic, and St. Lucia, to name a few.
 Most recently, JetBlue has added Cuba as a Caribbean destination.